 Sleep apnea occurs when your upper airway muscles relax while you sleep and pinch your airway closed.
 This restriction interrupts your breathing while you sleep.
 Sometimes sleep apnea is characterized by choking sounds or heavy snoring while asleep.
 Your breathing may pause for ten seconds or more.

-Sleep apnea affects three percent of the general population and twenty percent of people with obesity.
+Sleep apnea affects 3 percent of the general population and 20 percent of people with obesity.
 And although sleep apnea affects men more often than women, the rate of sleep apnea in women rises sharply after menopause.

-With sleep apnea, even if you do not notice waking up, your sleep cycle is interrupted because your brain has to wake up to consciously focus on breathing.
-Even though you may have thought you slept for eight hours, your body may never have experienced a healing sleep cycle because of your sleep apnea.
+With sleep apnea, even if you do not notice waking up, your sleep cycle is interrupted because your brain must wake up to consciously focus on breathing.
+Even though you may have thought you slept eight hours, your body may never have experienced a healing sleep cycle because of your sleep apnea.
 These interruptions can leave you feeling exhausted and can lead to health complications.

-Snoring occurs when the airflow in the mouth and nose is obstructed while a person sleeps.
+Snoring occurs when the airflow in the mouth and nose is obstructed while asleep.
 While snoring, in general, is relatively common, chronic snoring may be a sign of sleep apnea and can cause similar effects.